Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 <p>Figure 3: Overallocation in Lists</p>
 </center>

 *Graph showing how many extra elements are being allocated to a list of a particular size.
-For example, if you create a list with 8,000 elements using appends, Python will allocate space for about 8,600 elements, over allocating 600 elements!*
+For example, if you create a list with 8,000 elements using appends, Python will allocate space for about 8,600 elements, over-allocating 600 elements!*

 <center>
 <img src="{{site.url}}/assets/images/lists_tuples/append_vs_comprehension.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>